 About Pediatric Advanced Life Support

-PALS – or Pediatric Advanced Life Support – is very similar to ACLS but with with focus on pediatric victims.
+PALS – or Pediatric Advanced Life Support – is very similar to ACLS but with a focus on pediatric victims.
 PALS is performed on pediatric victims who experience cardiac arrest within a health care setting or facility.
 Pediatric patients include neonates, infants, toddlers, school-age children, and young teenagers.
 PALS is specifically targeted towards healthcare providers who respond to emergencies regarding pediatric patients.

 Who can take the PALS program?